 Airport Authorities & Landlords

-Dufry has recently outlined its next generation shop concept, which makes extensive use of the digital technology to increase the communication with passengers at the airport.
-The digital route will allow Dufry to approach potential customers in an even more personalized way than ever before.
-The use of digital technology will allow in-store communication to flexibly adapt during the day to the changing nationalities and thus increase communication impact.
+Dufry’s New Generation Store concept makes extensive use of digital technology to increase communication with passengers at the airport.
+The digital route allows Dufry to approach potential customers in an even more personalized way than ever before and to flexibly adapt in-store communication during the day to the changing nationalities and customer profiles, thus significantly enhancing the communication’s impact.
 The sense of place of our shop designs, an important aspect for landlords, is also secured in the new concept, as the format provides for a high degree of customization.
-Dufry knows how to perfectly match these requirements with efficient retail concepts to best serve travelers’ needs and to generate value for landlords and Dufry alike.
+Dufry knows how to perfectly match these requirements with efficient retail concepts, to best serve travelers’ needs and to generate value for landlords and Dufry alike.

 Successful contract extensions secure future business

-Dufry’s concession portfolio is highly diversified and well balanced across emerging and mature markets on all continents.
-This considerably reduces risks of being exposed to single markets and operations; the largest concession only accounts for about 7 % of turnover; while the biggest 10 concessions represent less than 35 %.
+Dufry’s concession portfolio is highly diversified and well balanced across emerging and mature markets on all six continents.
+This considerably reduces risks of being exposed to single markets and operations; the largest concession only accounts for approximately 6% of turnover; while the 10 biggest concessions represent less than 25%.

-When expanding its concession portfolio, Dufry applies a clear policy.
-Every single project and opportunity is analyzed individually from a commercial development potential and by taking into account initial investment requirements as well as the expected development of passenger number and profile perspectives.
-Through a strict evaluation of these criteria and our disciplined focus on returns, we ensure that our concession portfolio remains of the highest quality and that each concession offers attractive returns for the Group.
-This methodology is applied for all projects alike, whether we participate in a tender process, engage in direct negotiations with airport authorities or perform acquisitions.
+In 2020, our organization has followed its approach of financial discipline even more closely when evaluating new projects and opportunities – a methodology successfully developed in the past, which has proven its value during the present challenging environment.
+Projects are analyzed individually on a commercial and financial basis.
+The many aspects of a project being put together include development potential and analyzing initial investment requirements, as well as the expected development of passenger numbers and profile perspectives.
+Through a strict evaluation of these criteria and our disciplined approach to returns, we ensure that our concession portfolio remains of the highest quality and that each concession offers attractive returns for the Group.
+This methodology is applied for all project types, irrespective of whether we participate in a tender process, engage in direct negotiations with landlords or perform acquisitions.

 These sections might also be of interest to you: